Do I need a street trading licence?

 You can also display your goods outside your shop without a licence, but you must follow our outdoor display guidelines.

-You don't need a street trading permit, but you do need permission from Auckland Council Parks Department:
+For some activities in parks, you don't need a street trading permit, but you do need landowner approval.
+See commercial activity in parks.

 To operate a stall at an existing market, you need the market organiser's permission, but not a street trading licence.
 You may need to apply for food registration if you are selling food or drink at that stall.